Tips for Booking Mistake Fares

 Mistake Fares 101:

-- After booking cancel those you don’t want within 24 hours, as allowed per Federal law
+- After booking, cancel those you don’t want within 24 hours, as allowed per US Federal law.

-- Wait a couple days to determine if the tickets will be cancelled or not
+- Wait several days to determine if the flights will be ticketed or cancelled.

-- Book hotels and positioning flights once you are sure the tickets will be issued
+- Book hotels and positioning flights after 14 days (just to be safe)

-After booking you will have to wait a day or two to see if the flights will be honored or cancelled by the airline.
-This is the waiting game and there really is no way to know if they will be honored.
+After booking, you will have to wait 7-14 days to see if the flights will be honored or cancelled by the airline.
+While rare, sometimes mistake fares are cancelled a few days after booking.
 Once you can confirm the airline will honor the ticketed price then you should begin planning the rest of the trip and booking flights/hotels.